 This chapter describes the alternatives being evaluated in this Programmatic EIS.
 The EIS evaluates four alternatives for implementing the BEX V program-a No Action Alternative and three action alternatives.
-The three action alternatives differ in how SPS would provide the additional capacity to meet projected enrollment increases.
-Under Alternative 2, the proposed BEX V program, SPS would increase capacity by replacing existing schools and by modernizing and constructing additions on existing schools.
+The three action alternatives differ in how SPS would provide the additional capacity to meet projected enrollment increases and address conditions needs.
+Under Alternative 2, the proposed BEX V program, SPS would increase capacity and address conditions needs by replacing existing schools and by modernizing and constructing additions on existing schools.
 SPS would also construct a new elementary school and a new downtown high school with a stadium.
 Alternatives 3 and 4 look at alternate ways to meet capacity needs.
 Alternative 3 would address enrollment capacity demands by constructing new schools at new sites in the City, including a new downtown high school and stadium.
-Under Alternative 4, additional capacity would be provided by modernizing and constructing additions on schools and SPS would not construct new schools.
-All three action alternatives include building systems repair and replacement projects and upgrading and installing lights on athletic fields.
+Under Alternative 4, additional capacity and conditions improvements would be provided by modernizing and constructing additions improvements would be provided by modernizing and constructing additions improvements would be provided by modernizing and constructing building systems repair and replacement projects and upgrading and installing lights on athletic fields.